 Pro Lets you set default layouts

-Using a feature called "snapshots" users can set up different default window layouts that they can switch to and from on the fly.
+By using a feature called "snapshots", users can set up different default window layouts in Slate that they can switch to and from on the fly.

 Pro It's free

-Slate is completely free to download and use, which is a great option in a field of Mac WMs that often cost money to use.
+Slate is completely free to download and use, which is a great option in a field of Mac WMs that often costs money to use.